sherjeelshehzad/setredled/README.md

 The camera will be activated whenever a vehicle crosses the intersection when the light is yellow.
 If the vehicle remains within the intersection after 2 seconds, the camera will take a snapshot of that vehicle.
 Alternatively, if the car enters on a red light then a snapshot should be taken immediately.
-The console will then output the time the vehicle is in the intersection.
+The console will then output the time the vehicle is in the intersection via UART.
 BUTTON 2 will toggle the camera on and off.
 The states will be exactly the same as Mode 3.
 As default, the state will stay for a certain amount of time (listed below) before switching in ms or unless changed in PuTTy.
 In order to change the configure the switching time, the user must switch SWITCH 17 *up* then wait for the state to be Red-Red 1.
-After a valid set of inputs, the user must switch SWITCH 17 *down* in order for the updated switching times to take effect.
+Then they must switch SWITCH 17 *down* and after a valid set of inputs, the updated switching times will take effect.

 As default, the state will stay for a certain amount of time (listed below) before switching in ms or unless changed in PuTTy.